 4. The largest footprints are nearly 12 inches long and were made by an individual that was six-feet tall (Virginia Morell, Ancestral Passions, pp. 484, 501).

-But Lucy was only half that tall!
+But Lucy was only three-feet tall!
 Did the old girl have such big feet?

 5. The uncovering of the footprints was difficult and allowed for errors.

 In Lucy’s Child: The Discovery of a Human Ancestor, Donald Johanson describes the process as related to him by Tim White who was a member of Mary Leakey’s team at the time of the discovery.

 “[Tim explained] ‘The footprints had been made in one layer of ash.
 But they had made a dent in the thin ash layers underlying them too.
 The farther down you went from the actual print, however, the more deformed the impression would be.
 So we first had to be absolutely sure that we did not puncture through that primary surface--or else we’d end up with only a distorted image.
 Luckily, there was a thin skin of calcium carbonate lying right over the footprint layer, just a little harder than the light gray ash that fell later and filled in the depressions.
 I poured paint thinner onto the print, and while the gray infilling soaked it up and darkened, the calcium carbonate skin didn’t.
 In that way I was able to discriminate by color between the two ash layers, and carefully remove the infilling without working down into the print itself” (Lucy’s Child, p.
 189).

 After Tim White left, Mary Leakey continued uncovering the footprints with “a mallet and a chisellike probe,” a much clumsier technique that gave greater room for distorting the prints and left chisel marks in them.
 White says,

 “Although I saw she had dug through the calcareous lining of the print and advised her to stop, she did not heed my advice” (Lucy’s Child, p.
 192).